cleanmedia/cloudtools/README.md

 source setpin
 ```

-* It will ask for a new PIN, if the bash variable $PIN is empty.
+* It will ask for the new PIN to be put into the environment.
-* Otherwise it will confirm, that the PIN was already set priviously.

 ## filecrypt: File Crypt - Script to compress-encrypt/check/decompress-decrypt a File